-The bobbin thread and the top thread need to be of the same quality to ensure correct tension and neat stitching.
-Ideally, they should be the same color also but this is not strictly necessary.
+The bobbin thread and the top spool of thread need to be of the same quality to ensure correct tension and neat stitching.
+Ideally, they should be the same color also, but this is not strictly necessary.
 Keeping a good supply of bobbins just makes sewing easier.

 What is a Bobbin for Sewing?

 Here are some important facts to note about sewing machine bobbins:

 - TYPES - Different brands of machines have different bobbins including plastic bobbins and metal bobbins.
 There is no one size fits all.
 When you buy your machine it will come with one or two bobbins of the correct size.
 There are many different makes of machine and even different ways of inserting the bobbin into its bobbin case.
 Always refer to your sewing machine instructions manual for more details.

 - DON'T OVERFILL - Plastic bobbins have a tendency to bulge if filled too much.
 The result of filling the bobbin too full is a bobbin that sticks up and does not fit into the bobbin case accurately.
 The sewing machine is a precision piece of machinery and the bulging bobbin will upset the mechanics of the machine.

 - DIRECTION - Thread the bobbin carefully to spin in the right direction for the type of machine you are using.
 Make sure the thread clicks into place to engage with the tension of the bobbin case.

 - LOOSE THREADS - Avoid letting a thread stick up out of the bobbin because it may catch on the machine as the bobbin goes round.